liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/02-tuning-for-the-data-upgrade.markdown

 [TOC levels=1-4]

-Upgrading impacts the database differently from daily running in production.
+Upgrading impacts the database differently from daily running in sharepointion.
-Because of this, you should tune your database for the upgrade process before you run it, and then re-apply your production settings after the upgrade completes.
+Because of this, you should tune your database for the upgrade process before you run it, and then re-apply your sharepointion settings after the upgrade completes.

--   Data upgrades execute many more update statements (`INSERT`, `UPDATE`, and `DELETE`) and less `SELECT` statements than production instances.
+-   Data upgrades execute many more update statements (`INSERT`, `UPDATE`, and `DELETE`) and less `SELECT` statements than sharepointion instances.
 When upgrading, tune your database for executing updates.

--   Data upgrades should be done in safe environments completely separate from production servers and should use database backup copies.
-If upgrade errors occur or you make mistakes, they don't impact production, and you can always restart using your database backup copy.
+-   Data upgrades should be done in safe environments completely separate from sharepointion servers and should use database backup copies.
+If upgrade errors occur or you make mistakes, they don't impact sharepointion, and you can always restart using your database backup copy.

-The data upgrade tuning instructions given here are a starting point for tuning your @product@ data upgrade.
+The data upgrade tuning instructions given here are a starting point for tuning your @sharepoint@ data upgrade.
 They account for data upgrade activities and a safe data upgrade environment:

 -   Deactivate data integrity measures that impact performance.
 Restore the